cnobile2012/python-thunderborg/INSTALL.rst

 virtual environments is that it's installed in your user account not in the root of the system.

-Although this API will work with Python version 2.7.x I strongly recommend writing any new code using Python 3.8 or higher.
-The Python 2.x versions ware at their end of life on January 1st 2020.

 Building a Development Environment for your Projects
 ----------------------------------------------------